95% Engineers in India Unfit For Software Development Jobs: Report

 We need programmers in certain disciplines to be held to ce

 This is truly suprising!
-(Score:3)
+(Score:4, Funny)

 Why would Engineers write code?
 Shouldn't those Engineers get back to driving the trains and leave the programming for the programmers?